-Create a table for library management system with two tables master
+Construct a table for library management system with two tables master and transaction tables and create a report based on the date of return column.

-- 5 and transaction tables and create a report based on the date of return column. - 6 Create a table for book store and write a PL/SQL to update the rate field with 25% increment and display the result. - 7 Update the above student table with result field and write a PL/SQL to split the table into two based on the result field. - 8 Create a table for electricity bill calculation using cursor programming
+- Build a table for book store and write a PL/SQL to update the rate field with 25% increment and display the result. - Modify the above student table with result field and write a PL/SQL to split the table into two based on the result field. - Formulate a table for electricity bill calculation using cursor programming is below Rs.50,000 display "Low Salary.

-9 Write a PL/SQL program to trigger Ticket reservation table to display the ticket booked to CHENNAI.

-10 Write a program to generate a report for employee details table.
+- Demonstrate a PL/SQL program to trigger Ticket reservation table to display the ticket booked to CHENNAI - 10 Construct a program to generate a report for employee details table.